scottlamb/moonfire-nvr/design/api.md

 ### `POST /api/login`

-The request should have an `application/x-www-form-urlencoded` body containing `username` and `password` parameters.
+The request should have an `application/json` body containing a dict with `username` and `password` keys.

 On successful authentication, the server will return an HTTP 204 (no content) with a `Set-Cookie` header for the `s` cookie, which is an opaque, HttpOnly